The iso 20400 standard

-Published in 2017, it provides organizations, regardless of size or type of business, with guidelines for integrating corporate social responsibility into their purchasing processes.
+Published in 2017, it provides organizations, regardless of size or type of business, with guidelines for integrating corporate social responsability into their purchasing processes.
 It is intended for use by stakeholders involved in or impacted by purchasing decisions and processes.
-As a recommendatory standard, it does not involve certifications, but only maturity assessments(e.g. beginner, committed, confirmed, etc.).
+As a recommendatory standard, it does not involve certifications, but only maturity assessments(e.g. beginner, commited, confirmed, etc.).

 In October 2012, Michelin signed the Relations Fournisseur Responsables (Responsible Supplier Relations) Charter, becoming a true partner to the Médiation inter-entreprises (Inter-Company Mediator) in France.
 Our signature of this charter is an extension of the publication of the Michelin Purchasing Principles that set the foundation for relations between the Michelin Group, our Purchasing staff, and our suppliers around the world.

 In March 2014, the Michelin Group obtained the “Relations Fournisseur Responsables” label awarded by the Médiation Inter-Entreprises (MIE – Inter-Company Mediator), the Médiation des Marchés Publics (MMP – Public Procurement Mediator) and the Compagnie des Dirigeants et Acheteurs de France (CDAF – Association of Purchasing Managers).
 This label honors French companies that have signed the “Responsible Supplier Relations Charter” and have demonstrated long-lasting and balanced relationships with their suppliers.
 Michelin is the only French company that has received the label on a worldwide basis.